matihost/monorepo/terraform/aws/aws-network-setup/README.md

 - bastion in public subnet

 - NAT instance in public subnet to allow private subnet access internet.
   In production NAT Gateway should be used.
-NAT instance is AWS free-tier eliglibe version of NAT Gateway.
+NAT instance is AWS free-tier eligible version of NAT Gateway.

 - (Optionally) plus sample webserver instance in private subnet.